Skip to content

 });

-And to reference the container/client in your tests:
+And to use the container/client in your tests:

 await globalThis.redisClient.set("key", "test-value");